mariagachkova/moodle-format-levels/README.md

 1. When creating a new course, select 'Levels format' in the 'Course format' dropdown menu.
 2. To select the format, simply choose it from the list of course formats in the course settings.
 3. Choose the number of sections, or leave the default of 10 sections.
-4. Choose where you want the first (zero) section (which has the default 'Announcements' forum) positioned: Either 'Above the list buttons' or 'Below the visible section'.
+4. Choose where you want the first (zero) section (which has the default 'Announcements' forum) positioned: Either 'Above the list levels' or 'Below the visible section'.
 5. Select the list-style in numbers, alphabet or roman numeral.
-6. Write the hexadecimal color for the current section button and the visible section button, or leave it empty to use the default value.
+6. Write the hexadecimal color for the current section level and the visible section level, or leave it empty to use the default value.

 Documentation
 --------------